Friday, November 29, 2019

 Having departed from the streams of life, Father, you also followed the footsteps of the Lord and Savior of the world and you offered your holy soul to him, imitating the fathers.

-As a lamp in the darkness you showed that your heart was lit up ceaselessly with longing for the Lord and as a priest you were a wonderworking and mystical officiant of the liturgy.
+longing ceaselessly for the Lord; as a priest you were a wonderworking and mystical officiant of the liturgy.

 Receive my entreaties, though I am a thrice-wretched sinner, O all-pure Mother, by the intercessions of Nicholas Planas of Naxos, and bring my request now to your son so that I may be delivered from deception.